jianghaochu/dtw/code/README.md

 - [ ] For self-defined window function, there are no path differences across different DTW algorithms but differences exist across varying window size.
 Is it what we expected?
 More details to be discussed.

-- [ ] Default window type for dpcore_window is sakoeChibaWindow

 - [ ] Require further test on different datasets

 - [X] The distance calculation in ``dist.cpp`` is not aligned with ``dist2.R``

+## Interesting Facts
+- Default window type for dpcore_window is sakoeChibaWindow

 ## Update - 05/27/2023